luisobo/Popapp/README.md

 -----
 * Highly customizable
 * Auto resize
-* No need for css files
+* No need of css files
-* Get notified when a user dismiss a Popapp
+* Get notified when a user dismisses a Popapp

 Build and installation
 -----